cobyqa/cobyqa/docs/source/algo/optimize.rst

                     & \quad d \in \R^n,
     \end{array}

-Such a problem is also feasible, and it is not clear that the constant :math:`\zeta` is designed to prevent the tangential step to be zero if the current point is far from being feasible.
+Such a problem is also feasible, and it is now clear that the constant :math:`\zeta` is designed to prevent the tangential step to be zero if the current point is far from being feasible.
 However the trust-region constraint of the tangential subproblem :eq:`tgsp` is not centered, and is then replace for convenience by

 .. math::